 South Beach

 A unique and exciting feature of this Martha’s Vineyard Jaws tour is the opportunity to meet one of the cast members from the film.
-On occasion, the guide can arrange for you to meet the actor who played Alex Kintner, the young boy who was Jaws second victim.
+Your tour guide is Jeffrey Vorhees, the actor who played Alex Kintner, the young boy who was Jaws second victim.

-The opportunity to meet a Jaws cast member is also a huge bonus for die-hard fans of the film.
+A huge bonus of this tour is the opportunity to meet a Jaws cast member which will appeal to die-hard fans of the movie.

 a white tour bus with the words welcome aboard written on the bottom of the open door